z3rg/Publication/README.md

 # Publication
-Reading material / supplement for beginner
+Reading material / supplement for beginner around IT Security and Technology